BenjaminWatts/ccgt-profiles/Readme.md

-# CCGT Distribution profile by year
+# 1. CCGT Distribution profile by year - based on actual generation

 Since 2016, as more renewables have come onto the grid, the CCGT fleet has become increasingly flexible.